Wanted: Dead Review

 - Unimpressive Art Style

-Our Wanted: Dead Review is an analysis of a game that we have been playing during the last two weeks, and it is a hack-n-slash title with shooter mechanics and a strong slasher component.
+My Wanted: Dead Review is an analysis of a game that me have been playing during the last two weeks, and it is a hack-n-slash title with shooter mechanics and a strong slasher component.
 It was developed by Soleil, a video game studio that is made up of veterans of the Dead Or Alive series, and most importantly, the Ninja Gaiden franchise, something that any fan of those games will immediately be aware of after the first few action set pieces.

 Story And Setting

-In addition, we must add that within the cast characters, you can also find Stephanie Joosten, who is remembered for playing “Quiet” in Metal Gear Solid V: The Phantom Pain.
+In addition, I must add that within the cast characters, you can also find Stephanie Joosten, who is remembered for playing “Quiet” in Metal Gear Solid V: The Phantom Pain.
 Stephanie also contributes to some of the songs from the game’s soundtrack, a very successful mix and match of music that emphasizes the tone of a game with such frenetic and bloody action.

-Moving back to the actual narrative, we have a story that is very well connected with the emotional threads of our protagonist Hannah’s past, as we dust off the links of a conspiracy that reaches the highest levels of this dystopian society.
-And of course, we are not going to spoil anything for you, but the story isn’t exactly something you would call good.
+And of course, I am not going to spoil anything for you, but the story isn’t exactly something you would call good.
 Without actually being a tale worth remembering, the setting and performance work behind the scenes to give it the necessary touch to be an original, flashy, and over-the-top experience.
 It’s fun and it’s goofy, and that’s what counts in the end.

 Gameplay

 Wanted: Dead, is described by 110 Industries and Soleil as an action, Hack-N-Slash, and third-person shooter.
 And the truth is that such a mix could be striking and even disjointed… but…!
 NOT AT ALL!
 The combat mechanics are basic and one by one they complement each other.
-First of all, the melee combat with the katana is very striking, with spectacular choreography and a number of amazing execution animations, it’s very bloody and very rowdy.

-On the other hand, with the shooter mechanics we have a cover system and a wide variety of firearms that drop from enemies when they die.
-The standard pistol and an assault rifle however will always accompany us by default, and they are customizable at any checkpoint in the game, from the barrel to the scope.
-All these enhancements will vary the statistics and performance of our weapons, from precision to recoil, cadence, damage, etc.
+On the other hand, with the shooter mechanics you have a cover system and a wide variety of firearms that drop from enemies when they die.
+The standard pistol and an assault rifle however will always accompany you by default, and they are customizable at any checkpoint in the game, from the barrel to the scope.

-The pistol is more useful for quick shots and serves to further improve our melee combos, while the assault rifle is used for more sustained, but inaccurate, fire.
+The pistol is more useful for quick shots and serves to further improve your melee combos, while the assault rifle is used for more sustained, but inaccurate, fire.
 Additionally, the pistol is fired automatically when pressing the triangle or the Y button, so you don’t even need to aim it.

-It is also important for us to highlight the Skill Points system, which will allow your to unlock different abilities in the “Skill Tree.”
+It is also important for me to highlight the Skill Points system, which will allow your to unlock different abilities in the “Skill Tree.”
 These include some diverse skills, that range from equipment improvements to a greater health pool, and even more complex combos.
 You earn more skill points and you fight, and in turn, unlock greater abilities.

 Overall, the combat feels frenetic, bloody, and fun, and the combos are key to having a good time.
 It is undoubtedly very reminiscent of the aforementioned Ninja Gaiden or even WET.
-Additionally, Wanted: Dead has a health system similar to DOOM, where we can recover some of the damage received with well-timed executions, encouraging you to keep on moving.
+Additionally, Wanted: Dead has a health system similar to DOOM, where you can recover some of the damage received with well-timed executions, encouraging you to keep on moving.

 The boss fights for the most part were very grand both in mechanics and in difficulty, despite the fact that some sections with “elite” enemies were more difficult.
 It’s like an explosive cocktail, in which at least three boss battles will be burned into your retina for a long time.